matrix-org/matrix-spec-proposals/proposals/4193-spoilers-on-media.md

 ## Potential issues
 A user with malicious intent may put something inappropriate in the reason field.
 Additionally, clients that do not support this feature will show all media without a spoiler.
 # Alternatives
 One alternative is the [Spoilerinator](https://codeberg.org/cf/spoilerinator) tool.
 However, it depends on HTML, which not all clients implement, and it needs you to copy the media URL, then running the external tool.
+Additionally, [MSC3725](https://github.com/matrix-org/matrix-spec-proposals/pull/3725) provides a similar way to do this.
 ## Security considerations
 None, hopefully.
 ## Unstable prefix